jknowles/opensdp_predictive_analytics/docs/opensdp_predictive_analytics.md

 share of correct predictions.

-Using our new function `conf_table()` we can quickly look at the confusion matrix for different thresholds of the predicted probabiliy.
+Using our new function `conf_table()` we can quickly look at the confusion matrix for different thresholds of the predicted probability.

 ```r